benfugate/Overseerr-Notify/README.md

 # Overseerr Notification Tool

-This Python script is designed to check for pending requests in an Overseerr instance and notify Discord about them.
+This Python script is designed to check for pending requests and open issues in an Overseerr instance and notify Discord about them.

 <center>
 <img src="https://github.com/benfugate/Overseerr-Notify/blob/main/.github/resources/sample.png?raw=true" width="448" height="303">